SydShafferLab/BarcodeAnalysis_v2_10X/README.md

 ## Step 2: Cluster barcodes
 1. Activate the python environment (you should do this everytime you run step2 code).
 Enter: `source /path/to/BarcodeAnalysis_v2_10X/bcEnv/bin/activate`.
 2. Inspect `step2.sh`.
 The only parts of this script that you should change are the `#BSUB` options.
 You'll notice that this script calls `ExtractBarcodes_10X.py`, and your variables will be called from `paths_and_variables.json`.
 3. Inspect `paths_and_variables.json`.
-These are the variables that you'll need to change.
+These are the variables that you'll need to change:
    1. `scripts_path`: Input `path/to/BarcodeAnalysis_v2_10X`
    2. `folder_path`: Input the path to the directory that holds all your `.txt` output from Step 1.
    3. `target1` and `target2`: These are the sequences that flank the 20bp lineage barcode.
 If you are using barcode_v2 from the Shaffer Lab, you should not need to change these sequences.
    4. `sc_mm`: This is the maximum levenschtein distances allowed for two barcode sequences to be considered the same.
 You may need to empirically determine the optimal `sc_mm` to get your expected number of unique barcodes.
 The highest value that the software allows for is 8.
 4. Submit this job to the cluster by inputting `cd path/to/BarcodeAnalysis_v2_10X` and `bsub < step2.sh`.

 After successfully running `step2.sh`, you should see the following output files: